Previous Post: Day 4 – On Florence Lake

 After our log step-over (see here for a pic of Max in action on another occasion), we headed down one kilometer to the first set of rapids – a Class 2 – and the 320-meter-or-so portage around them on river right, which took us 45 minutes to get done.

-By now it was 4:45 and we were looking to end the day; both the Chrismar and Hap Wilson maps show a campsite 1.5 km. down from the P1 put-in on river right on the short portage over the point.
+By now it was 4:45 and we were looking to end the day; both the Chrismar and Hap Wilson maps show a campsite 1.5 km. down from the our put-in on river right .
+The site sits just off the short portage trail across the point.
 That was going to be it.

-CS05 on the map above is where Day 5 ended, 32 kilometers downriver from our Florence Lake CS that we had left eight hours before.
+CS05 (the campsite on the right side of the map above) is where Day 5 ended, 32 kilometers downriver from our Florence Lake CS that we had left eight hours before.
 It had been a nice easy day on the river – but we knew the next day would be more work as we dealt with close to a dozen sets of rapids and portages.

 Our campsite sat right off the 40-meter portage trail but we weren’t expecting any traffic at the end of the day and figured that we’d be gone the next morning before anyone wearing a canoe came by.
 While we were happy to find it given the time (almost 5 p.m.) the site is rather nondescript but serviceable; it has a toilet box nearby and there is room for a couple of tents.
-Earplugs will block some of the noise from the falls just below the site.
-Giving it a C might be a stretch but it does the job.
+We’d give it a C ; it does the job.

-We had a decision to make that night – would we paddle across the river to the left bank and finish off the portage or would we avoid the portage completely and line and float down the river?
+We had a decision to make that night – would we paddle across the river to the left bank and do the portage or would we line and float our way down the river?